jonathanpeppers/glidex/README.md

 - `Android.Glide.ImageRenderer` - ported from the "fast" XF `ImageRenderer`
 - `Android.Glide.ImageCellRenderer` - a standard `CellRenderer` that hooks into Glide for images

-This library won't use `IImageSourceHandler` at all, it flat out ignores it. `IImageSourceHandler`'s return value of `Task<Android.Graphics.Bitmap>` makes it impossible to achieve our goal.
+This library won't use `IImageSourceHandler` at all, it flat out ignores it. `IImageSourceHandler`'s return value of `Task<Android.Graphics.Bitmap>` doesn't line up with Glide's APIs which uses `ImageView` directly.

 But to set this library up in your existing project, merely:
 - Add the `glidex.forms` NuGet package